kasmihmed/ivbar_assignment/readme.md

 4. database views on event per  caregiver and  month
 5. Database indexes for  performance improvement
 6. Language settings and config
+7. patch the date handling in the tests